smcclab/smc-course/_deliverables/03-lens-performance.md

 ## FAQ {#faq}

-### So do I have to do a live stream on the night of the gig or not?

-As per the info box above, we decided that the best way to do this is to have you submit your final videos ahead of time, and we'll stream these videos out on YouTube on Friday June 12.

-### Can I do any post-production on my video?

-Yes, in fact it's never been a requirement that you do the performance/collaboration part of your performance "live".
-You should think about how you're going to "stage" the video (including showcasing the ensemble collaboration between members).
-Think about your audience; how are you going to put on a show for them?

-Remember, the criteria for this performance aren't _just_ about the performance, we also mark (and care about) the artefact itself.
-So you can't not actually have a working artefact and fake it all in post.
-But you can e.g. include multiple video streams, and you can cut things together to best show off your performance & artefact.
-This is now an online gig, and you can lean in to the affordances of that medium.

 ### How many other ensemble members does my piece need to include?

 Your performance must include meaningful collaboration/interaction with at least